PelicanPlatform/pelicanfs/README.md

 ### OSDFFileSystem

-Convenience class that automatically connects to the OSDF federation (`osg-htc.org`).
+Convenience class that automatically connects to the OSDF federation (which uses `osg-htc.org` for its discovery URL).

 ```python
 from pelicanfs.core import OSDFFileSystem